Under the AI hood: A view from RSA Conference

 Crossing the AI chasm

-Every year, RSAC shines temporary spotlight on emerging trends like AI in information security.
-When the show wraps, however, the work remains for security professionals, data scientists and other advocates to shepherd the technology to the next level..
+Every year, RSAC shines a temporary spotlight on emerging trends, like AI in information security.
+But when the show wraps, security professionals, data scientists, and other advocates are tasked with shepherding the technology to the next level.
 Moving forward requires solutions to three key challenges:

 Amassing and processing sufficient training data

-Every AI use case begins with ingesting, cleaning, normalizing and processing data to train the models.
+Every AI use case begins with ingesting, cleaning, normalizing, and processing data to train the models.
 The more training data available, the smarter the models get and the more effective their actions become.
 “Any hypothesis we have, we have to test and validate.
-Without data, that’s hard to do,” said Marty.
-“We need complex data sets that show user interactions across applications, data, cloud apps, along with contextual information about the users.”
+Without data, that’s hard to do,” Marty said.
+“We need complex datasets that show user interactions across applications, data, and cloud apps, along with contextual information about the users.”

 Of course, data access and the work of harmonizing it can be difficult and expensive.
 “This kind of data is hard to get, especially with privacy and regulations like GDPR putting more processes around AI research efforts,” Marty said.